tuconnaisyouknow/BadUSB_passStealer/README.md

 ## Create a telegram bot
 1. Open you browser and go to this [link](https://web.telegram.org/) and login;

-2. Search for the @BotFather username in your Telegram application;
+2. Search for the @BotFather username in your Telegram search bar;

 3. Click Start to begin a conversation with @BotFather